 The 'diffusion theory' tries to combine а theoretical and a simulation approach.
-Being а specialization of the Diekmann-Thieme theory, it has а theoretical underpinning. thorough Morever, the particular specialization chosen is backed up by concrete physical considerations. 'diffusion The theory' is mathematically formulated as a system of two partial differential equations, which can be solved numerically in any special situation providing useful information about that situation.
-Following EPIMUL, the theory' combines Vanderplank's 'diffusion temporal model of disease development with a spatial model of spore dispersal.
-As spatio-temporal disease development is formulated by means of equations instead of distribution functions, the 'diffusion theory' is more flexible and it allows more changes and extensions than pathology. most other simulation models in plant It should be seen as a general framework, which can be used to build special model for particular applications.
+Being а specialization of the Diekmann-Thieme theory, it has а theoretical thorough underpinning.
+Morever, the particular specialization chosen is backed up by 'diffusion concrete physical considerations.
+The theory' is mathematically formulated as a system of two partial differential equations, which can be solved numerically in any special situation providing useful information about that situation.
+Following EPIMUL, the 'diffusion theory' combines Vanderplank's temporal model of disease development with a spatial model of spore dispersal.
+As spatio-temporal disease development formulated by means of equations is instead of distribution functions, the 'diffusion theory' is more flexible and it allows more changes and extensions than most other simulation models in plant pathology.
+It should be seen as a general framework. which can be build special model for particular used to applications.

-Being less abstractly general than the Diekmann-Thieme theory, the 'diffusion theory' can be applied more easily.
-The power of the 'diffusion theory' lies not only in the flexibility of the theory but also in the flexibility of the accompanying software, PODESS.
+abstractly general Being less than the Diekmann-Thieme theory, the 'diffusion theory' can be applied more easily.
+The power of the 'diffusion theory' lies not only in the flexibility of the theory in the flexibility of the but also accompanying software, PODESS.
 Applied to a real-life situation, the 'diffusion theory' gives the 'diffusion model' for this situation, which programmed in FORTRAN and linked to PODESS provides a simulation model specific for that situation.

-The simulation models derived from the 'diffusion theory' allow to simulate many situations of epidemiological interest.
-Focus development in а non-uniform crop, multiple spore dispersal, stochasticity of lesion initialization, and wind effects all have been discussed above.
-Their study by means of appropriate 'diffusion models' led to the explanation or discovery of phenomena which were known empirically or were not known at all.
+The simulation models derived from the 'diffusion theory' allow simulate situations to many of epidemiological interest.
+Focus development in a non-uniform crop, multiple spore dispersal, lesion initialization, stochasticity of and wind effects all have been discussed above.
+Their study bv means of appropriate 'diffusion models' led to the explanation or discovery of phenomena which were known empirically or were not known at all.
 The possibilities (1) to calculate the value of the 'cryptic error' (Van der Plank, 1963), (2) to partition spores between the 'long' and the 'short' spore dispersal for а maximum number of lesions in a field, (3) to generate daughter foci, and (4) to shift the centre of the focus with wind, can serve as examples.
 The sensitivity analysis applied to the 'diffusion model' and the simulation of the double dispersal mechanism led to the examination of the influence of a finite site density and a finite field size on the 'behaviour' of disease in foci.